kirwaboit/rwakiPython/README.md

 - An instance is a unique copy of a Class that describes an Object.

--It is therfeore correct to be refering to the instance  as the thing you create from the class rather than the object.
+- It is therefore correct to be referring to the instance  as the thing you create from the class rather than the object.
 What you work with, is the instance

 - A method behaves like a function but it is invoked on a specific instance.